01-edu/public/subjects/jumpover/README.md

 ### Usage

-Here is a possible program to test your function :
+Here is a possible program to test your function:

 ```go
 package main